Time For a Change in Strategy Perhaps?

 The arrest of Disha Ravi has been linked directly, even by the cops, to the farmers' protests.
 This comes after the Enforcement Directorate raid on Newsclick.
 And while figures of foreign monies were released by the agency, questions have been raised by media organisations about the link between the raids and the coverage of the farmers protests by Newsclick.
 The ED action came after sedition cases were filed against a host of senior journalists, again on grounds connected with the farmers' protests.
 That they wrongly reported the death of a farmer, and hence were guilty of seditious activity.
 These cases are now with the Supreme Court.

-However, the farmers stir despite over 200 deaths, and scores arrested continues.
-And it does so without support from the mainstream media, with the panchayats in the villages of Punjab, Haryana and western Uttar Pradesh growing larger by the day.
+However, the farmers stir despite over 200 deaths, and scores arrested continue.
+And it does so without support from the mainstream media, with the panchayats in the villages of Punjab, Haryana and Western Uttar Pradesh growing larger by the day.
 It is as if the arrests and the raids are not pausing the stir, but fuelling the farmers determination to stay on the ground until the three controversial laws are repealed.

 It is difficult to say whether the government is worried, as if it was, it would have withdrawn the laws.
 So says logic.
 But the action against the journalists who are merely reporting the event as it unfolds, or the arrest of a young climate activist with warrants out for others, does suggest if not panic as some have written, certainly an absence of strategy.
 And understanding of India’s farmers particularly from these north Indian belts.
 The Jat farmer does not frighten easily, and is genuinely proud and arrogant.
 The old stock is still very visible in these protests, and not particularly worried about ‘toolkits’ or for that matter foreign endorsements.
-For the average farmer the fight is now to the finish, as he and she has been convinced that the government is out to take their land and sell it to cronies.
+For the average farmer the fight is now to the finish, as one, he and she has been convinced that the government is out to take their land and sell it to cronies.

 This is what the farm laws boil down to for the farmers - the takeover of their agricultural land.
 This is what the farmers now believe and it will be very difficult for a government to convince them otherwise.
 They have accepted the leadership of the 40 farmers organisations, and given their very nature are clear in speech, and forthright in action.
-Hence the names of two industrialists close to the government are bandied about with abandon, becoming household names in the farmers community but not for the right reasons.
+Hence the name of two industrialists close to the government are bandied about with abandon, becoming household names in the farmers community but not for the right reasons.

 The arrests, the threats only seem to be adding to the determination of the farmers to remain united.
 That they have done so for close to three months is a record of sorts, with the maha panchayats demonstrating this across the states as never before.
 It does seem that the terror tactics are not working in the same manner as the government expected, and this will probably lead to a more intense and ruthless crackdown on journalists and activists and the farmers.
 However, this is a rural agitation and hence less prone to intimidation with courage and resolve as hallmark characteristics.